public interface AWSKMS

 Deletes key material that you previously imported.
 This operation makes the specified customer master key (CMK) unusable.
 For more information about importing key material into AWS KMS, see Importing Key Material in the AWS Key Management Service Developer Guide.

-When the specified CMK is in the PendingDeletion
+When the specified CMK is in the PendingDeletion state, this

 operation does not change the CMK's state.
 Otherwise, it changes the

-CMK's state to PendingImport
+CMK's state to PendingImport.

 After you delete key material, you can use ImportKeyMaterial to reimport the same key material into the CMK.